 Deborah Strange is a student in the journalism school at UNC-Chapel Hill.
 In summer 2013, she had a Dow Jones News Fund internship at the Regional Editing Center of The New York Times in Gainesville, Fla.
 She has also been an intern at The News & Observer in Raleigh, N.C.
-In this interview, conducted by email, Strange talks about her New York Times internship and what she hopes to do next.
+In this interview, conducted by email, Strange talks about her internship and what she hopes to do next.

 Q. Describe your internship experience.
 What was your typical workday like?

 A. I worked on the news service side of the Editing Center, so I read stories formatted for The New York Times print and Web editions, and edited them for our newspaper and magazine clients.
 This involved editing headers so clients would know how to budget our stories and editing copy for AP style, since the stories came over in New York Times style.

 My day would start at 3 p.m. with editing the more feature-style stories, which would usually be ready while other news stories were developing.
 We would have a small mix of hard news stories early in the day, particularly foreign stories because of the time difference.
 I would also proofread the Times Digest early in the day, and that did usually take New York Times style.

 We would receive the stories that were running on The Times’ front page by around 7:30 or 8, and it was then a race to get those stories on the wire by 9 p.m.
 Glances, or 100-word briefs of national, foreign and business stories, had a 9:30 deadline.

 Throughout the workday I would trim longer stories to 300- to 400-word versions and check stories for new material or corrections.
 Sometimes updating a story would be an easy “adds new graf here,” and sometimes so much had changed that it was essentially a new story.